 The first thing an employer wants in a trade secrets suit is an injunction.
 But the employer has to show “imminent harm” to get an injunction against a former employee using the employer’s trade secrets.
 Often the problem for the employer is that it has evidence the employee took the information but no evidence that the employee has used—or is about to use—the information.

 The “inevitable disclosure” doctrine fills this gap by allowing a court to enjoin an employee from working for a competitor, even without such evidence, on the theory that the employee will inevitably use or disclose the trade secrets learned from the prior employer.
-But the status of the doctrine is unclear in Texas, and the DTSA curbs the use of the doctrine by providing that the court cannot “prevent a person from entering into an employment relationship.”
+But Texas courts have largely been skeptical about the doctrine, and the DTSA curbs the use of the doctrine by providing that the court cannot “prevent a person from entering into an employment relationship.”